wwood/dirseq/README.md

 [![Build Status](https://secure.travis-ci.org/wwood/dirseq.png)](http://travis-ci.org/wwood/dirseq)

-A simple script to work out whether RNAseq reads in general agree with the direction of the gene predicted.

-Also can give gene-wise coverages using DNAseq mappings.
+DirSeq work out whether RNAseq reads from metatranscriptomes are generally in the same direction as the ORF predicted, and provide gene-wise coverages using DNAseq mappings.

 Note: this software is under active development!